sceckert/IntroDHSpring2021/_week2/introduction-to-the-command-line.md

 2. Try `grep "Hello" *`

+We've already seen the redirect (`>`) and append (`>>`) characters.

+- The redirect command `>` takes the output of a command and puts it in a file.
+It an be used in conjunction with other commands, like `echo`, to take an input and write it to file.
+Eg `echo "Here is some text" > filename.txt` will create a new file called "filename" containing the enclosed phrase, or **overwrite** an existing file.
+- The append command `>>` can be used in conjunction with other commands, like `echo`, to take an input and append it to a file.
+Eg `echo "Here is some text" >> filename.txt` will add the text "Here is some text" to the file filename.txt, or create a new file, if it does not already exist.

+---

 ## Any questions??

+--
 ## In-Class Exercises

 Open the [in-class exercises](https://github.com/sceckert/IntroDHSpring2021/blob/main/_week2/in-class-exercises.md) and work through them with your partner.